Energy Choices

 Video presentation on Thorium

-There are several video presentations on Thorium, all super upbeat, with interesting history of why not chosen path.
+There are several video presentations on Thorium, all super upbeat, with an interesting history of why not chosen path.

 http://www.theoildrum.com/node/4971